CRM and GDPR: registrations, unsubscribes, minimization

 Many advertisers prefer to place the unsubscribe link at the bottom of the email, so as not to lose the valuable display space at the top of the email.
 Another approach is to place the unsubscribe link at the top AND bottom of the email.

 Anyway, you can insert this link wherever you want using the macro {%=unsubscribeLink%}.
-She will find it by right clicking when you edit the body of the email.
+You will find it by right clicking when you edit the body of the email.

 When a contact clicks on the unsubscribe link, the Corymbus CRM processes this information by marking the person as unsubscribed.
 Corymbus will then exclude her from future campaigns, even if she is in the target group(s).
 The information is also visible in the Contact or campaign reactions section (as well as the opening and click traces).
 This keeps the date and time of the unsubscribe.
 You can also identify the campaign that caused the unsubscribe.